 Pinkerton is employed full time as a supervisor at Armstrong Steel and resides in Darlington.

-DiAndra DiBacco begins her first year as an assistant coach in the 2013 season.
+DiAndra DiBacco enters her second year as an assistant coach in 2014.

 DiBacco was a four-year letter-winner and starter at second base for Westminster from 2007-11.
 She started in all 148 games of her career.
 Diabacco is tied for most sacrifices in a season in Westminster softball history with 16.
 A two-year captain for the Titans, DiBacco earned second-team all-PAC honors in 2009 and 2011.
 DiBacco was also tabbed on the PAC Honor Roll in 2009.